-This quintessential accompaniment to idli, dosa, vada and Pongal has essentially been a favourite among South Indians and now that I’m here, I see it’s popular everywhere.
-Although there exist varied versions of dish all across, the authentic tinge of the dish remains ubiquitous.
+This quintessential accompaniment to idli, dosa, vada, and Pongal has essentially been a favorite among South Indians and now that I’m here, I see it’s popular everywhere.
+Although there exist varied versions of dishes all across, the authentic tinge of the dish remains ubiquitous.
 It’s known to have taken its birth in the royal kitchen of Thanjavur.
-But other sources link it’s origin to Karnataka.
-Irrespective, we are all familiar with the classic taste of Sambhar and now will expose you to those 20 variations with twist.
+But other sources link its origin to Karnataka.
+Irrespective, we are all familiar with the classic taste of Sambhar and now will expose you to those 20 variations with twists.

 This aromatic dish can be prepared in a jiffy and can be served with white rice or Tiffen variations!